camillefournierdl/statsRCourseMaterial2526/README.md

 ## 🎯 Learning objectives for the R practice.

-By the end of the course, you will be able to:

 1. How to use R and RStudio: General knowledge of the R language.
 2. Implementing examples from the course: all content covered in the theoretical sections will be exemplified in R.